xiulinyang/xiulinyang.github.io/_pages/about.md

 # 📝 Publications & Presentations
+- Min, J., **Yang, X.**, & Wein, S. (2025).
+When Does Meaning Backfire?
+Investigating the Role of AMRs in NLI.
+Under review
+- **Yang, X.**, Ju, Z., Bu, L., Liu, Z., & Schneider, N. (2025).
+UD-English-CHILDES: A Collected Resource of Gold and Silver Universal Dependencies Trees for Child Language Interactions.
+Proceedings of the Workshop on Universal Dependencies (UDW) at the 2025 Syntax Fest.
 - **Yang, X.**, Aoyama, T., Yao, Y., Wilcox, E. (2025).
 Anything Goes?
 A Crosslinguistic Study of (Im)possible Language Learning in LMs.
 In Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL 2025, main long).
+- **Yang, X.** (2025) Language Models at the Syntax-Semantics Interface: A Case Study of the Long- Distance Binding of Chinese Reflexive ziji.
+Proceedings of the 31st International Conference on Computational Linguistics.
 - **Yang, X.**, Groschwitz, J., Koller, A., & Bos, J. (2024).
 Scope-enhanced Compositional Semantic Parsing for DRT.
 In Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing.
 - **Yang, X.**, & Schneider, N. (2024).
 Are AMR Parsers Fooled by Relative Clauses?
 In Proceedings of the Fifth International Workshop on Designing Meaning Representations (2024).